 Some of us rage.
 Some of us weep.
 Some make themselves small.
 Some go blank.
 Some can’t shake the intrusive thoughts.
 Some wonder if they will ever go back to who they were.
 Some wonder if they will ever recognize themselves again.
 There is nuance and ambivalence in Motherhood that is not often given voice.
-Words build worlds — they are a pathway to discovery, understanding and, often, healing.
+Words build worlds.
+They are a pathway to discovery, understanding and, often, healing.
 As American novelist, Ursula K. Le Guin, put it: “We are volcanoes… When we women offer our experience as our truth, as human truth, all the maps change.
 There are new mountains.”
 Let us come together and find that place that the world has asked us, or perhaps forced us, to hide away.
 Let us share with one another.
 Release the shackles of individualized trauma and find collective healing.
 Let us remember our inherent worth and power.
 Let us erupt!
 “You young Mount St. Helenses… I want to hear you.
 I want to listen to you talking to each other and to us all: whether you're writing an article or a poem or a letter or teaching a class or talking with friends or reading a novel or making a speech or proposing a law or giving a judgment or singing the baby to sleep or discussing the fate of nations, I want to hear you.”

 The rigged system at work…